 The last clause can be significant.
-If the driver was working or the vehicle belonged to their company, the company might be liable.
+The employer might be liable if the driver was working or the vehicle belonged to their company.
 And if the company engaged in negligent behavior that affected the driver’s ability to operate the car safely, that can strengthen your case.

-Can You Sue for Wrongful Death in an Orlando Motorcycle Accident Claim?
+Can You Sue For Wrongful Death in a Florida Motorcycle Accident Claim?

-If your loved one died in a motorcycle accident, you can file a wrongful death lawsuit against the other driver.
-However, Florida’s statute of limitations in wrongful death cases expires just two years from the date of the accident.
+If your loved one died in a motorcycle accident, you could file a wrongful death lawsuit against the other driver.
+However, Florida’s statute of limitations in wrongful death cases expires just two years from the accident date.

-How Is Pain and Suffering Calculated in an Orlando Motorcycle Accident Case?
+How Are Pain and Suffering Calculated in a Florida Motorcycle Accident Case?

-Florida law does not cap the amount of damages you can recover for pain and suffering following a motorcycle accident—unless you are suing the state or a local government, in which case you are limited to $200,000—but there are a few methods commonly used to determine how much your pain and suffering is worth.
+Florida law does not cap the amount of money you can recover for pain and suffering following a motorcycle accident unless you are suing the state or a local government.

-The Florida Standard Jury Instructions for Civil Cases defines negligence as “the failure to use reasonable care, which is the care that a reasonably careful person would use under like circumstances.”
+The Florida Standard Jury Instructions for Civil Cases defines negligence as “the failure to use reasonable care, which is the care that a reasonable person would use under like circumstances.”

 Motorcycle accident cases typically cite negligence as a cause of action.
 To establish negligence in Florida, you have to prove four separate elements.

-The first is that the other party owed you a “duty of care”—in other words, that the party had a responsibility to act in a certain way toward you.
-In a motorcycle accident case, this would mean that the driver owed the motorcyclist a duty to drive responsibly and safely.
+- The first is that the other party owed you a “duty of care.”
+In other words, the party was responsible for acting a certain way toward you.
+In a motorcycle accident case involving an automobile, this would mean that the car or truck driver owed the motorcyclist a duty to drive responsibly and safely.

-The second element is that the defendant breached this duty of care—that is, they did not drive safely or responsibly.
+- The second element is that the defendant breached this duty of care, meaning they did not drive safely or responsibly.

-Finally, the plaintiff must prove that he or she was injured in some way—physically, financially, or otherwise—because of this breach of care.
+- Finally, the plaintiff must prove that they were injured in some way: physically, financially, or otherwise, because of this breach of care.

-Will My Orlando Motorcycle Accident Lawyer Deal with the Insurance Companies for Me?
+Will My Motorcycle Accident Lawyer Deal With the Insurance Companies for Me?